African art > Spoons, ladles > Dan spoon

-The tribal art of the Dan also produces objects of daily use, including the famous carved wooden spoons, Wakemia, used in festive ceremonies and granted by the villagers to a particularly generous and hospitable woman.
-The woman will use it to serve the meal and will joyfully wield it during the "dances of the hospitable woman".
-As in many cases, this spoon has an anthropomorphic handle, here a male body with curved muscles, established on large digitized feet, and adorned with traditional body scarification.
-Brown, shiny patina.
+Dan tribal art also produces utilitarian and prestigious objects, including the famous carved wooden spoons, Wakemia, used during festive ceremonies, and granted by the villagers to a particularly generous and hospital.
+The woman will use it to serve the meal and will wave it happily during the "hospitable woman's dances".
+As in many cases, this spoon has an anthropomorphic handle, here a female bust decorated with traditional body scarifications.
+Abraded black patina.

-For the Dan of Ivory Coast, also called Yacouba, two very distinct worlds are opposed: that of the village, composed of its inhabitants, its animals, and that of the forest, its vegetation and the animals and spirits that live there. ...
+For the Dan of Côte d'Ivoire, also called Yacouba, two very distinct universes oppose each other: that of the village, made up of its inhabitants, its animals, and that of the forest, its vegetation and the animals and spirits that live there. ...